 2. Socialize Your Dog

 Your dog will encounter plenty of other pups during their visit to doggy daycare.
-A daycare facility could turn down your pup if they’re too aggressive and not a good fit.
+A specialized daycare for dogs could turn down your pup if they’re too aggressive and not a good fit, making it essential to find the right environment for your furry friend.

 Take your pup out to the dog park or for doggy playdates before their first day of daycare to ensure they understand good socializing behavior.
 This will also help your dog not feel so overwhelmed by the flood of new smells and sounds.
 Your dog will appreciate the extra playtime, and you’ll love the peace of mind.